EISTW/OpenLdocs/docs/documentation/guides/reference_guide.md

 A Datatype table has the following structure:

 1. The first row is the header containing the **Datatype** keyword followed by the name of the data type.
+2. After the first row, the remaining part of the table defines the attributes of that datatype.
+Each row represents a single attribute of the datatype.
+Each column provides a specific piece of information about that attribute.

+ 	**Required columns:**
+	* **Type**: Data type of the attribute.
+	* **Name**: Name of the attribute.

+   	**Note**: While there are no special restrictions, usually an attribute type starts with a capital letter and attribute name starts with a small letter.

+	**Optional Columns:**

+	* **Default**: Specifies a default value for the attribute.
+	* **Description**: Provides context, purpose, or usage information.
+	* **Example**: Gives a sample value to illustrate typical input.
+	* **Mandatory**: Indicates whether the attribute is required.
+It does not perform any validation and is inteded for 		informational purposes only.
+This field accepts Boolean values exclusively.

-2. Each row after the declaration defines one attribute.
-The structure of these rows depends on whether column headers are used.
-The presence of column headers depends on the number and type of columns used for attributes:
+	The presence of column headers in datatype table depends on the number and type of columns used for attributes.

 	|  Columns Used                                                  | Column Headers Required |
 	| -------------------------------------------------------------- | ----------------------- |